django-cms/django-cms/docs/reference/configuration.rst

     ``None``

-If defined, specifies the list of toolbar modifiers to be used to populate the toolbar as import paths.
+If defined, specifies the list of toolbar modifiers to be used to populate the toolbar, as import paths.
 Otherwise, all available toolbars from both the CMS and the third-party apps will be loaded.

 Example::